astrofra/ld15-dump-caverns/README.md

 This repository contains the source code and assets for a game I created for Ludum Dare 15 (2009).
 The theme of the competition was "Caverns", which inspired me to create a "Match 3" game with the goal of _cleaning up the polluted caverns_.
 The game mechanics relies on a simple use of the physics engine.

-The game is built on top of the [GameStart engine](https://www.youtube.com/@GameStart3D/videos) and entirely implemented in [Squirrel](https://github.com/albertodemichelis/squirrel)
+The game is built on top of the [GameStart engine](https://www.youtube.com/@GameStart3D/videos) and entirely implemented in [Squirrel](https://github.com/albertodemichelis/squirrel).

+_The game was done in 48h (Ludum Dare game jam original rules)._

 ![Screenshot](img/game-000.png)<br>
 ![Screenshot](img/game-001.png)